amit221/mongodb-denormalized-data-sync/README.md

 Duplicate data between multiple collections (<a href='https://en.wikipedia.org/wiki/Denormalization'>Denormalization</a>) is a common thing in MongoDB.
 It is efficient for searching, sorting and even fields projection.

-Handling duplicate data can be a pain, you will have to create jobs to sync the data, or do updates in place for all the collections that also needed to be updated.
+Handling duplicate data is a pain, you will have to create jobs to sync the data, or update in place all the collections with the duplicated data.

-mongodb-data-sync comes to solve this problem by letting you declare the dependencies in a logical place in your applications (for instance where you declare your schemas ) and sync the data in almost real-time.
+mongodb-data-sync solves this problem.
+With mongodb-data-sync you declare the dependencies in a logical place, for instance, with the schemas). mongodb-data-sync takes care of syncing the data in almost real-time.

-It uses the native MongoDB <a href='https://docs.mongodb.com/manual/changeStreams/'>Change Streams</a> in order to keep track about updates.
+It uses the native MongoDB <a href='https://docs.mongodb.com/manual/changeStreams/'>Change Streams</a> in order to keep track of changes.

 <h2>Core Features</h2>

-1. It was designed to do all the synchronization with minimum overhead on the database and do most of the checks in memory.
+1. It was designed to do all the synchronization with minimum overhead on the database.
+Most of the checks are done in memory.

-2. It uses the native MongoDB <a href='https://docs.mongodb.com/manual/changeStreams/'>Change Streams</a> in order to keep track about updates.
+2. It uses the native MongoDB <a href='https://docs.mongodb.com/manual/changeStreams/'>Change Streams</a> in order to keep track of changes.

 3. It has a plan A and B to recover after a crash.